jo-fleck/jo-fleck.github.io/index.md

 layout: default
 ---

-I work at the Board of Governors of the Federal Reserve System in Washington, DC.
+I work at the Board of Governors of the Federal Reserve System.

 My main research interests are macroeconomics and public finance.
 I am also interested in household finance and machine learning.